sgmf99/Research/Side Tasks/README.md

 # Overview
 Here, I present some side tasks related to my current research in analyzing the dataset '146.h5'.
-These include making slice plots of the data using matplotlib, phase plots with yt, and animations of multiplot figures.
+These include learning how Trident creates spectra, making slice plots of the data using matplotlib, phase plots with yt, and animations of multiplot figures.

+## Trident Spectra
+#### Average Spectra cell by cell.ipynb

 ## Matplotlib Slice Plots
 I wrote my own slice plot functions in response to limitations in yt's version.
 Although yt has the option of plotting the density of a specific